6 Considerations When Selecting Your Safety Padlocks

 Charting your locks and keys is recommended when the end user requires no risk of key duplication or for custom padlock options such as master keyed and grand master keyed padlocks.
-Brady can track or “chart” your key codes upon request, at no extra charge, to simplify ordering replacement locks and to avoid duplicates when ordering additional locks.
-If you're interested in this option, contact Brady Customer Support to request charting when ordering your padlocks.
+Brady can track or “chart” your key codes upon request to simplify ordering replacement locks and to avoid duplicates when ordering additional locks.

 Streamlining your program through standardization